Dividends are one way the company makes distributions from the company’s profits to shareholders.

 Details of the current dividend payment timetable can be found on our dividends summary.

-For questions on scrip please follow the links below:
+For questions on DRIP please follow the links below:

 Please read the frequently asked questions and answers.
-If you have any additional queries or require further information please contact The BP Registrar, Capita Asset Services (Capita):
+If you have any additional queries or require further information please contact The bp Registrar, Link Asset Services (formerly Capita Asset Services):

-BP forfeits dividends which have not been claimed by shareholders for over 12 years.
+bp forfeits dividends which have not been claimed by shareholders for over 10 years.

 Please read the frequently asked questions and answers.
 If you have any additional queries or require further information please contact JPMorgan Chase NA (JPMorgan):